BrandonMohammed/Solitaire/README.md

 # Solitaire
 Simple Solitaire game

-I learned game development in Java and working as a team to accomplish a goal.
+I learned game development in Java and working within a team to accomplish a goal.
+Team members Alex Tedeschi and David Risi